Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Malaya said Beijing was "misleading" in its comments about the deployment of US missile systems to the Philippines, as China has also conducted "routine military training exercises" in which it deployed or tested some of its ballistic missiles.

 “In every single instance where China has conducted these tests, they have never heard anything from us.
-We have never criticized, we have never commented, even on the fact that they are continually improving their strike capabilities,” he said.
+We have never criticized, we have never commented, even on the fact that they are constantly improving their strike capabilities,” he said.

 Mr. Malaya said that if China was referring to a statement by Philippine military spokesman Louie Dema-ala in July 2024 that the medium-range missile system would be removed from the country by September 2024, then “it was not a high-level directive” and was “simply an opinion… not a statement on behalf of the Philippine government ’s policy.”

-Following Malaya's remarks, Chinese Defense Ministry spokesman Zhang Xiaogang said the Philippines not only "abandoned its security and defense into the hands of others, but also brought the risk of geopolitical confrontation and arms race in the region."
+Following Mr. Malaya's remarks, Chinese Defense Ministry spokesman Zhang Xiaogang said that the Philippines not only "abandoned its security and defense into the hands of others, but also brought the risk of geopolitical confrontation and arms race in the region."

 According to Mr. Truong, the Typhon system is a "strategic offensive weapon".

-Tomahawk cruise missiles can be launched from Typhon launchers in the Philippines with enough capability to hit targets in China or Russia, while SM-6 missiles can strike air and sea targets within a range of more than 200 km.
+Tomahawk cruise missiles can be launched from Typhon launchers in the Philippines with enough capacity to hit targets in China or Russia, while SM-6 missiles can strike air and sea targets within a range of more than 200 km.

 The Typhon system was brought to the Philippines in April 2024 for annual military exercises between Philippine and US troops.
 Philippine security officials said it was redeployed from Laoag airport in Ilocos Norte province to an undisclosed location on Luzon island.